cilium/scaffolding/README.md

 Performs the same tests as above, with options for enabling encryption in Cilium.
 One can specify installing Cilium with IPSec enabled, wireguard enabled, or no encryption enabled.

+### EGW masquerade delay

+Executes a small-scale scalability test in a kind cluster to determine the amount of time it takes for traffic egressing from a workload pod to be masqueraded through an EGW node.
+Used for testing the components within the `egw-scale-utils` directory.